deepak-alagu/d4g2025-factualitydetection-public/README.md

 + Contradiction: the answer is incorrect
 + Irrelevant: the answer has nothing to do with the question

+We achieved a custom-weighted prediction score of >98%.

 The code in this repository should be viewed in conjunction with the accompanying competition DataCamp notebook.